asaskevich/requorm.js/README.md

 ```

 #### Using CSS
-If you want to mark invalid and valid fields, create in your CSS file following selectors:
+If you want to mark invalid and valid fields visually, use in your CSS file following selectors:
 * `.invalid-input`
 * `.valid-input`
+* `.button[disabled]`
+* `.button`

 #### TODO
 * More checkers
 * Unit tests
 * Documentation
 * Pretty argument parser
+* Tooltips
+* Your ideas?

+#### Contribution
+If you do have a contribution for the package feel free to put up a Pull Request or open Issue.